10 Best HTML Projects with Source Code

 Why Work on HTML Projects?

-Before moving ahead to talk about the best HTML projects, we would like to answer one elementary question that many HTML learners have: Why work on an HTML project?
+Before discussing the best HTML projects, we would like to answer one elementary question that many learners have: Why work on an HTML project?

-Well, there are multiple reasons that justify your decision to work on one or more HTML projects.
+Multiple reasons justify your decision to work on one or more HTML projects.
 These are as follows:

-• It will help you get practical knowledge as you will be implementing various HTML concepts to develop solutions for real-world problems.
+• It will help you get practical knowledge as you implement various HTML concepts to develop solutions for real-world problems.

-• Along with HTML, many projects require you to write CSS and JavaScript code.
+• Many projects require you to write CSS and JavaScript code, along with HTML.
 Thus, you will enhance your knowledge of CSS and JavaScript as well.

-• You can add HTML projects to your portfolio to showcase your skills and get better job opportunities.
+• Add HTML projects to your portfolio to showcase your skills and get better job opportunities.

-Following are the 10 most popular HTML projects that are divided into three categories based on experience level, i.e., beginner-level, intermediate-level, and advanced-level.
+The following are some of the most popular HTML projects.
+We have divided them into three categories based on experience level, i.e., beginner-level, intermediate-level, and advanced-level.

 HTML Projects for Beginners with Source Code

-Here are simple HTML projects with source code that every entry-level aspirant can consider adding to their portfolio.
+So, here we have curated a list of simple HTML projects with source code that every beginner in web development can consider adding to the portfolio.

 1. Survey Form